awsdocs/aws-cloudformation-user-guide/doc_source/template-anatomy.md

 ## Template sections<a name="template-anatomy-sections"></a>

 Templates include several major sections\.
 The `Resources` section is the only required section\.
 Some sections in a template can be in any order\.
 However, as you build your template, it can be helpful to use the logical order shown in the following list because values in one section might refer to values from a previous section\.

 **[Format Version \(optional\)](format-version-structure.md)**
 The AWS CloudFormation template version that the template conforms to\.
-The template format version is not the same as the API or WSDL version\.
+The template format version isn't the same as the API or WSDL version\.
 The template format version can change independently of the API and WSDL versions\.

 **[Description \(optional\)](template-description-structure.md)**
 A text string that describes the template\.
 This section must always follow the template format version section\.